Once there was only Mirror Trading, then Copy Trading joined, and finally came Social Trading, and today we tend to call everything Social Trading.

 Two years later, in 2007, ZuluTrade was born.
 Being that this company is an intermediary between the trader providing the signal and the investor who receives it, or, better yet, between the respective brokers, ZuluTrade has evolved this way to support about 60 brokers worldwide.
 This firm decided to focus on pure Copy Trading and thorough performance analysis, with the addition of functionality to allow social votes and comments.

-Also created in 2007, eToro is an atypical forex broker, and is in a sense the opposite of ZuluTrade.
+Also created in 2007, eToro is an atypical forex broker (you can see why in our eToro review), and is in a sense the opposite of ZuluTrade.
 This company began in 2010 with its first Social Trading function thanks to its innovative OpenBook, and it continued focusing on this very sector, adding then also a basic Copy Trading function. eToro is among the first companies to have also expanded in trading on the most famous index, and trading equities and commodities with the use of CFD.
+You can see all the assets available with this broker in our eToro trading section.

 How is the entire industry changing?